 The analysis procedure can be explained further by reference to Figure 2, which reflects the analysis of the end of the example shown in Figures 1 & 3.
-Cells a1 to a3 reflect the last three segments of the example.
+Cells al to a3 reflect the last three segments of the example.
 The segments of cell b1 are derived by finding all possible ways of combining the segments of a1 and a2 so that consecutive notes form permissible progressions whose harmonic and tonal constraints are consistent.
-The tied notes C5 in a1 and a2 can only combine with each other, but the G5 and E5 can combine in three different ways, resulting in G5.
-E5 or both G5 and E5 at the level above.
+The tied notes C5 in a2 can only combine with the C5 in a1, but the G5 and E5 can combine in three different ways, resulting in G5, E5 or both G5 and E5 at the level above.
 Thus cell b1 contains three segments, all of them containing the note C5 while E5 and G5 appear in two each.
 Cell b2 is derived from combining a2 and a3, and contains the segment which is the only permissible way of combining these notes into a single chord.
 Cell c1 is derived from combining both a1 with b2 and b1 with a3.
-There are several possible ways of combining these segments, but they all result in just three segments, all of which contain F5 while C5 and A4 are contained in two each.
+There are several possible ways of combining these segments, but they all result in just three segments, all of which contain F5 while C5 and A4 are contained in two each

 The basic size of the matrix (the number of sets of segments) is obviously related to the square of the length of the music analysed, so the space requirement of the reduction algorithm can be expected to be of order $O(n^2)$.
 However, the number of pairs of spans to be considered, when deriving the new segments for a new longer span, increases at each higher level of the matrix, and the time requirement is of order $O(n^3)$.
 The real constraint on tractability, however, is the number of segments in each set.
 The upper limit on this number is 2 raised to the power of the total number of different notes which might make up a segment.
 This is the number of different notes in the music analysed, which is not (necessarily) related to the length of the music, and furthermore is limited by the number of different notes possible in any piece of music, which is fixed by the instrument(s) on which it is to be played.
 Thus this does not, in principle, increase the order of complexity of the algorithm.
 However, the number of possible segments is extremely large.
-For example, an eighteenth-century piano has 61 notes, and so there are approximately $2.310^{18}$ possible combinations of different notes which could appear in segments.
+For example, an eighteenth-century piano has 61 notes, and so there are approximately 2.31018 possible combinations of different notes which could appear in segments.
 Many of these are harmonically impossible and/or impossible to play, but the number of harmonically possible and playable segments is still extremely large.
 The time taken by the analysis procedure is related to the square of the average number of segments for each span, so a truly tractable analysis procedure depends on keeping this number small.
-Currently, deriving the matrix of reductions (with no limit on joining and splitting of voices) for a fragment with just 15 segments takes about 5 minutes.